 Special New Jersey Drug Court Expungement Law

 Please be advised that New Jersey has special expungement laws in place for those individuals who successfully graduated from Drug Court in New Jersey.
 For more information, please see our post regarding New Jersey Drug Court Expungements.

 Affordable Resisting Arrest Expungement Lawyers

-At Katherine O’Brien Law, we pride ourselves on offering the guarantees lowest prices for our expungement services.
-Our basic fee to handle a resisting arrest expungement in New Jersey is only $695.00 (all inclusive).
+At Katherine O’Brien Law, we pride ourselves on offering low prices for our expungement services.
+Our basic fee to handle a resisting arrest expungement in New Jersey is only $895.00 (all inclusive).